chripink/CanBus-Tuto/README_EN.md

 To know which file to choose, you have to read the annotations on the MCU of the board.
 ![Carte U2C Prog](/images/MCU_U2C.png)
 Mine is an STM32F072.
-* Open the file and press the Download button to flash the card.
+* Open the file and press the Download button to flash the board.
 ![Carte U2C Prog](/images/U2C_Flash.png)

 ## EBB